 • 270270^\circ points west

-For example, a bearing of 045045^\circ means 4545^\circ clockwise from north.
-A bearing of 210210^\circ means the direction is past south, turning clockwise from north until the angle reaches 210210^\circ.
+So a bearing of 045045^\circ means 4545^\circ clockwise from north, and a bearing of 210210^\circ means turning clockwise from north until the angle reaches 210210^\circ, which lands past south.
+Because the reference and direction of turn are fixed, two people reading the same bearing always face the same way.

-Worked example: reverse bearing
+Worked example: a reverse bearing

-Suppose a boat travels from harbor AA to buoy BB on a bearing of 065065^\circ.
+A boat travels from harbor AA to buoy BB on a bearing of 065065^\circ.
 Find the bearing of AA from BB.

 Since 065<180065^\circ < 180^\circ, add 180180^\circ: